 |

-This is a shared area of responsibility
+is a shared area of responsibility at present.

-at present.
-Generation and nuclear regulation
+Generation and nuclear regulation are reserved.

-are reserved.
-Planning, aspects of energy efficiency
+Planning, aspects of energy efficiency and renewable

-to some confusion over roles.
-Scotland’s energy
+over roles.
+Scotland's energy industry is structured

-of the UK and we have concerns over discriminatory
+differently to the rest of the UK and we have

-for energy and European Directives which would
+and European Directives which would require

-require common approaches.
-However, a Scottish
+common approaches.
+However, a Scottish Energy

-Energy Strategy may be easier to achieve if energy
+Strategy may be easier to achieve if energy

-was devolved.
+was devolved. |

 Yes